Cyclops (Marvel Comics): Messiah Complex

 Cyclops leads a team to Alaska to find the new mutant detected by Cerebro.
 When the team arrives, they find nearly every child in the town killed, dead Marauders and Purifiers, and the baby gone.
 He sends a team consisting of Wolverine, Nightcrawler, Angel, and Colossus to find former Acolytes for information on the Marauders.
 He argues with Xavier, who complains about not telling him about his team.
 Scott tells Xavier they are not his X-Men any more and that he can do what he wants.
-Scott also calls in X-Factor to help with the situation, asks Rictor to infiltrate the Purifiers, and asks Madrox and Layla Miller to go see Forge.
+Scott also calls in X-Factor to help with the situation, asks Rictor to infiltrate the Purifiers, and asks Jamie Madrox and Layla Miller to go see Forge.
 Upon discovering that Cable has kidnapped the newborn mutant, Cyclops orders the reforming of X-Force with Wolverine leading the team.
 Their first mission is to hunt down Cable and retrieve the baby.
 Cyclops later breaks all ties with Professor X and asks him to leave the mansion, as Xavier continues to question Cyclops's judgement.
 Later on, Cyclops is seen with his own team and X-Factor, to help out Wolverine against the Reavers and to capture the baby from Cable.
 Cable eludes the X-Men.

 After finding the Marauders' hideout on Muir Island, Cyclops dispatches X-Force and Bishop to go there and retrieve the baby.
 During the final battle, Cyclops sends the New X-Men against the Marauders, believing that Sinister's forces will be caught off guard by unfamiliar opponents.
 The students prove to be effective.
 Cyclops then confronts Cable demanding the baby.
 Cable, with a gun pointed at his father, begs Cyclops to let him escape into the future with the baby.
 However, Cable gives the child to Cyclops, after Xavier points out that the future of all mutantkind is at stake and Cyclops, as leader of the X-Men, speaks for mutantkind.
 Cyclops holds the baby and, realizing that the child deserves the chance to make its own destiny, gives her back to Cable.
 Cable teleports to the future just as Bishop fires a round at the child.
 The shot misses her and hits Xavier in the head.
 Cyclops strikes Bishop with an optic blast, and Cyclops declares the X-Men disbanded.